Livorno's "Little Venice"

 Over the bridge you come to a series of historic buildings which belonged to the foreign merchant families who settled in Livorno following Ferdinando I dei Medici’s Leggi Livornine which encouraged foreign trade in the city.
 The street has a stern appearance and there isn't much sunlight, but look out for Palazzo Huigens, a typical example of Livornese Baroque where many important princes and kings stayed including the Grand Duke of Tuscany Cosimo III and the King of Denmark Frederick IV, and the Palazzo delle Colonne (‘palace of columns’ after the two columns standing on either side of the main entrance and taking up most of the pavement) which once housed the state archives.
 It was designed by Giovan Battista Foggini.
 Its marble facade distinguishes it from all the other buildings in the street.

 Via Borra then opens up into the bright Piazza dei Domenicani with views to the left along the canal and right towards the 17th-century Fortezza Nuova ('new fortress').
 Dominating Piazza dei Domenicani is the recently restored octagonal Church of Santa Caterina dating from 1720, one of Livorno's most beautiful churches and certainly worth a visit.
-Inside the church there is a large altar piece portraying the Incoronation of the Virgin by Giorgio Vasari which has also only recently been restored and is now on view to the public.
+Inside the church there is a large altar piece portraying the Incoronation of the Virgin by Giorgio Vasari now restored.
 There is also a lovely wooden crib by Cesare Tarrini in the chapel dedicated to the Madonna del Rosario.
 Behind the church lies the former convent and later prison in which Sandro Pertini (later President of Italy) and Ilio Barontini were imprisoned during the Fascist period for their partisan activity.

 Continuing past the church of Santa Caterina, just a short distance along Via San Marco there is an interesting, albeit rather devastated building on the right hand side which used to be a theatre - Teatro San Marco - and was the place where the Italian Communist Party was founded in the 1920s.
 The theatre was inaugurated in 1806 but seriously damaged by an earthquake in 1846 and by the bombs that hit Livorno during the Second World War.
 It now houses a nursery school.